bic is an opinionated and minimal static site generator—with a focus on

 nix run github:Pinjasaur/bic --command bic .

-in the current directory and spit out a build
+to run bic in the current directory and spit out a build directory with your

 generated site.